SyedMoasib000/ai-system-design-guide/09-frameworks-and-tools/08-framework-selection-guide.md

 ### Q: If you had to build a system that works across OpenAI, Anthropic, and local Llama models, how would you architect it?

 **Strong answer:**
 I would use **DSPy** for the prompt layer and **LangChain/LangGraph** for the orchestration layer.
 DSPy's **Signatures** allow me to decouple the task definition from the model's specific "Vibes."
 I would then use a **Universal Model Gateway** (like LiteLLM or an internal proxy) to handle the different API formats.
-This stack ensures that if I need to switch from GPT-4o to Claude 3.7 for cost or latency reasons, I do not have to rewrite 50 prompts; I just re-compile or update the config.
+This stack ensures that if I need to switch from GPT-4o to Claude Sonnet 4.5 for cost or latency reasons, I do not have to rewrite 50 prompts; I just re-compile or update the config.

 ---